mgnsk/dev_env/README.md

 The default entrypoint `/asroot.sh` runs as root.
 The `/asuser.sh` entrypoint creates a user and runs as it.

-All vim plugins are locked to git commits.

 `earlyoom` is started on each bash session.

-All plugins are installed with a lock file. [gopher.vim](https://github.com/arp242/gopher.vim) is used for its use of go modules for installation of tools.
+All plugins are locked to git commits. [gopher.vim](https://github.com/arp242/gopher.vim) is used for its use of go modules for installation of tools.

 Build and run: